sajidshaikh-01/Observability/Prometheus/Push Gateway/README.md

 # Prometheus Pushgateway – Complete Explanation

-Pushgateway is a **small but very tricky topic** — many people misunderstand it in interviews.

 ---
 ## What is Pushgateway?

 Pushgateway is a **component used with Prometheus** that allows **short‑lived jobs** to **push metrics** instead of being scraped directly.